Use distributed configuration files (.htaccess)

 In the Add Wildcard dialog that opens, specify the pattern that defines the extensions of your distributed configuration files.

 Click OK.
-PhpStorm returns you to the File Types page where the specified pattern is added to the Registered Patterns list.
+PhpStorm returns you to the File Types page where the specified pattern is added to the File name patterns list.